Skip Navigation

 Enrollment

 You are required to register full-time in order to maintain your F-1 immigration status while abroad.
-If students fall below full time enrollment because it’s their last semester, they must request reduced course load authorization by completing the Reduced Course Load request form in accessVIS.
+If less than a full-time courseload is required to complete your degree program, you must be approved for a Final Semester Reduced Course Load.
 Any unauthorized changes in enrollment while authorized for research or study abroad could affect your ability to return to the U.S.

 Valid Documentation